YottaDB/YDBDoc/ProgGuide/langfeat.rst

 M LOCKs are hierarchical.
 If one process holds a LOCK on a resource, no other process can LOCK either an ancestor or a descendant resource.
 For example, a LOCK on ^A(1,2) blocks LOCKs on either ^A(1), or ^A(1,2,3), but not on, for example, ^A(2) or its descendants.

 A LOCK argument may contain any subscripted or unsubscripted M variable name including a name without a preceding caret symbol (^).
 As they have the appearance of local variable names, resource names with no preceding caret symbol (^) are commonly referred to as "local LOCKs" even though these LOCKs interact with other processes.
-For more information on the interaction between LOCKs and processes, refer to the LKE chapter in the Administration and Operations Guide.
+For more information on the interaction between LOCKs and processes, refer to the `LKE chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/mlocks.html>`_.

-The YottaDB/GT.M run-time system records LOCK information in memory associated with the region holding the global of the same name.
-However, YottaDB/GT.M does not place LOCKs in the database structures that hold the globals.
+The YottaDB run-time system records LOCK information in memory associated with the region holding the global of the same name.
+However, YottaDB does not place LOCKs in the database structures that hold the globals.
 Instead the LOCK manager sets up a "LOCK database" associated with each database region.
-Only the M commands LOCK, ZALLOCATE, and ZDEALLOCATE and the LKE utility access the information in the "LOCK database".
+Only the M commands LOCK, ZALLOCATE, and ZDEALLOCATE and the LKE utility access the information in the LOCK database.

-YottaDB/GT.M distributes the LOCK database within space associated with the database files identified by the Global Directory (GD).
+YottaDB distributes the LOCK database within space associated with the database files identified by the Global Directory (GD).
 The Global Directory Editor (GDE) enables you to create and maintain global directories.
-YottaDB/GT.M associates LOCKs of resource names starting with a caret symbol (^) with the database region used to map variables with the same name.
-If the global directory maps the name ^A to file A.DAT, YottaDB/GT.M maps all LOCKs on resource name ^A to LOCK space implemented in shared memory control structures associated with A.DAT.
-YottaDB/GT.M maps LOCKs on names not starting with a caret symbol (^) to the region of the database specified with the GDE command LOCKS -REGION.
+YottaDB associates LOCKs of resource names starting with a caret symbol (^) with the database region used to map variables with the same name.
+If the global directory maps the name ^A to file A.DAT, YottaDB maps all LOCKs on resource name ^A to LOCK space implemented in shared memory control structures associated with A.DAT.
+YottaDB maps LOCKs on names not starting with a caret symbol (^) to the region of the database specified with the GDE command LOCKS -REGION.

 By default, GDE creates global directories mapping "local" LOCKs to the region DEFAULT.

-^LOCKS automatically intersect for all users of the same data in any database file, because YottaDB/GT.M associates the ^LOCKs with the same region as the global variables with the same name.
+^LOCKS automatically intersect for all users of the same data in any database file, because YottaDB associates the ^LOCKs with the same region as the global variables with the same name.

 "Local" LOCK intersections are dependent on the global directory, because users may access the database through different global directories.
 The "local" LOCKs of two processes interact with each other only when the same lock resource names map to the same database region.